-- 3. The information related to the program of study is publicly available.
+7. The information related to the program of study is publicly available.
 The assessment system and criteria regarding student course performance are clear, adequate and well-communicated to the students.
-The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance. - 4.
-The programme is clearly designed with an industry focus and an intention to integrate theory and practice.
+The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance.